jbostoen/itop-jb-authenticationmethod/readme.md

 Note that programatically speaking, it might be best to consider that it's possible to have duplicates due to uniqueness not taking case sensitivity in mind.

+## Note

+The authentication method has been defined as a subclass of cmdbAbstractObject to allow privileged iTop users to create and edit this.
+However, the history has been disabled, since some fields would be updated very often.

+It could very well have been a direct subclass of DBObject instead, which would prohibit editing this class in iTop.

 ## Cookbook